Who are We? What Do We Do? Why Does it Matter?

 Suzanne has worked with business leaders since her career began.
 Specifically, CEOs, ranging from start-ups to Fortune 500 companies.
 Indeed, it was working in the C-Suite that sparked her interest in business.
 It also provided her a background in a range of industries.
 Including candy, construction, manufacturing, and real estate.

 Moving from Pennsylvania to Chicago, this career trend continued.
-In fact, Suzanne credits working under two, successful Chicago entrepreneurs, at both Ferrara Pan Candy and Leopardo Companies, as vital to her success.
+In fact, Suzanne credits working under two very successful Chicago entrepreneurs, Sal Ferrara at Ferrara Pan Candy and Jim Leopardo at Leopard Construction as vital to her success.
 Their leadership imparted master classes in family entrepreneurship and stewardship.
-Additionally, both nurtured Suzanne’s organizational, creative talents, and personal skills and expanding her responsibilities.
+Additionally, both nurtured Suzanne’s organizational, creative talents, and personal skills and expanded her responsibilities.
 She rose in the ranks from executive support to lead roles in marketing and PR.
 It was also where that the entrepreneurial bug took root.

 Gary (EVP, Creative Director, Constant Creator)